marvinnitz18/Projects/Stockwatch/README.md

 ***
-## or if you have only one stock to watch
+## or if you have only one stock to watch it needs to have a trailing comma:
 ***

 ### stocks.txt example